Lukas200301/RaspberryPi-Control/README.md

 ### Core Functionality
 - Connect to Raspberry Pi via SSH
-- Execute commands on the Raspberry Pi
+- Execute commands on the Raspberry Pi with an enhanced terminal interface
 - View detailed system stats (CPU, memory, temperature, disk usage, network traffic, etc.)
 - Manage multiple SSH connections
 - Transfer files between your device and the Raspberry Pi
 - Start, stop, and restart services on the Raspberry Pi
-- Light and dark theme support
+- Light and dark theme support with completely redesigned UI

+### Advanced System Monitoring
+- System log viewer for real-time diagnostics
+- Network ping utility to test connectivity
+- System processes monitor with detailed resource usage
+- Active connections tracker for network analysis
+- Enhanced dashboard with customizable metrics display

 ### Advanced Connection Features
 - Background connectivity that keeps your connection alive when app is minimized